Studies and references

 Research shows that metabolism and repair mechanisms change with age - and that the availability of nucleotides can also play a role in this.

-👉 Your immune system protects you from viruses and bacteria every day.
-Antibodies, which specifically recognize and neutralize pathogens, play a key role in this.
+Your immune system protects you from viruses and bacteria every day.
+Antibodies play a key role in this process by specifically identifying and neutralizing pathogens.

-👉 In order for cells to form antibodies, they need a crucial foundation: nucleotides - the building blocks of DNA and RNA.
-Without them, cell division, repair and the formation of new proteins would not be possible.
+In order for cells to produce antibodies, they need one essential component: nucleotides—the building blocks of DNA and RNA.
+Without them, cell division, repair, and the production of new proteins would not be possible.

-- Dietary nucleotide improves markers of immune response (PMC)
+• Dietary nucleotides improve markers of immune response (PMC)

-- Nucleotide supplementation: a randomised double-blind trial (PMC)
+• Nucleotide supplementation: a randomized double-blind trial (PMC)

 https://pubmed.ncbi.nlm.nih.gov/8283305/